ONSdigital/csvcubed/external-docs/docs/guides/configuration/columns/attribute-resources.md

       "Status": {
          "type": "attribute",
          "values": [
+            {
-            "Provisional",
+               "label": "Provisional",
-            "Final"
+               "description": "Attribute value indicating that the observed value is provisional", "from_existing": "uri",
+               "definition_uri": "uri"
+            },
+            {
+               "label": "Final",
+               "description": "Attribute value indicating that the observed value is final", "from_existing": "uri",
+               "definition_uri": "uri"
+            }
          ]
       }
    }
 }
 ```

-See [Attribute values configuration](./attribute-values.md) for more information on the configuration options available for the `values` field.
+See the [Attribute values](./attribute-values.md) page for more information on the configuration options available for the `values` field.

-## Existing Resource attributes

-### Basic configuration

-### Inheritance
+## Inheritance

 To reuse or extend an existing attribute, the `from_existing` field can be configured to link to a URI where the
 attribute to be reused or extended is defined.